Mac Miller

-Malcolm James McCormick (January 19, 1992 – September 7, 2018), known professionally as Mac Miller, was an American rapper and record producer.
-Miller began his career in Pittsburgh's hip hop scene in 2007, at the age of fifteen.
+Malcolm James McCormick (January 19, 1992 – September 7, 2018), known by the stage name Mac Miller, was an American rapper.
+He began his career in Pittsburgh's local hip hop scene in 2007, at the age of 15.
 In 2010, he signed a record deal with independent label Rostrum Records and released his breakthrough mixtapes K.I.D.S.
 (2010) and Best Day Ever (2011).
 Miller's debut studio album, Blue Slide Park (2011), became the first independently distributed debut album to top the US Billboard 200 since 1995.

-In 2013, he founded the record label imprint REMember Music.
+In 2013, Miller founded the record label imprint REMember Music.
 After his second studio album, Watching Movies with the Sound Off (2013), he left Rostrum and signed with the major label Warner Bros.
 Records in 2014.
-With them, he released four studio albums: GO:OD AM (2015), The Divine Feminine (2016), Swimming (2018), and the posthumous Circles (2020).
+With them, he released five studio albums: GO:OD AM (2015), The Divine Feminine (2016), Swimming (2018), and the posthumous albums Circles (2020) and Balloonerism (2025).
 For Swimming, he was posthumously nominated for a Grammy Award for Best Rap Album.
-He also served as a record producer for various artists, including himself, under the pseudonym Larry Fisherman.
+Along with recording, he also served as a record producer for himself and other artists under the pseudonym Larry Fisherman.

 Miller struggled with addiction and substance abuse, which was often referenced in his lyrics.
-On September 7, 2018, Miller died from an accidental drug overdose of cocaine, fentanyl, and alcohol at his home, at the age of 26.
+He died from an accidental drug overdose of cocaine, fentanyl, and alcohol at his home at the age of 26.